MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-execution-conditions.md

 ## On-demand only trigger

 The **On-demand only** trigger is set to only run the workflow for users you manually select.
-As the workflow runs for users you select, it will not run on a schedule.
+Workflows with these triggers will not run on a schedule.
 The users are selected within the scope details section of the workflow.

 :::image type="content" source="media/lifecycle-workflow-execution-conditions/on-demand-select-users.png" alt-text="Screenshot of selecting users for manual workflow execution.":::

-When setting a workflow where the trigger type is **on-demand only**, the following details are defined:
+When setting a workflow where the trigger type is **On-demand only**, the following details are defined:

 |Trigger detail  |Description  |
 |---------|---------|